Disappearance of Robin Graham: Aftermath

 Seventeen years after Graham's disappearance, an advertisement appeared in the Los Angeles Times classifieds which caught the attention of the Graham family as well as KFI disc jockey Geoff Edwards, who read it on the air: "DEAREST ROBIN You ran out of gas on the Hollywood Frwy.
 A man in a Corvette pulled over to help.
 You've not been seen of since.
 It's been 17 years, but it's always just yesterday.
 Still looking for you (signed) THE ECHO PARK DUCKS."

-It turned out that Al Medrano, a friend still living in the neighborhood, simply wanted to express that Graham had not been forgotten.
+It was later revealed the ad had been placed by Al Medrano, a high school friend of Graham's, to demonstrate people still remembered her and hoped for answers in her case.